mfaani/mfaani/content/posts/career/how-to-get-into-software-engineering/index.md

 But like medicine, there’s a spectrum:

 - Your average programmer might hit a ceiling sooner.
-- Specialists—like AI Engineers—are earning 20%-80% more than typical developers.
+- Specialists—like AI Engineers—are earning 20%-5000% (yes 5X) more than typical developers.

 ### Trades: The Unexpected Millionaires
 Here’s a curveball: skilled trades are booming.
 A recent [WSJ article](https://www.wsj.com/business/entrepreneurship/plumbers-hvac-skilled-trades-millionaires-2b62bf6c) shows how plumbers, HVAC technicians, and other trade entrepreneurs are turning into millionaires.